Kyriakos-Bekas/Kyriakos-Bekas/README.md

 :mortar_board: I currently study **Computer Science** at the _Athens University of Economics and Business_ (Greece).

 :art: I love creating websites that are focused on the design and user experience, yet have clean structure and follow the universal web standards.
-I pay special attention to detail in every one of my projects and I always make it stand out.
+I pay special attention to detail in every one of my projects and I always make them stand out.

 :books: Some of the technologies that I am currently mastering and will soon be added to my stack are: **React**, **NodeJS** and **MongoDB**.